ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 ### Define actions

 1. Go to [{{site.data.keyword.openwhisk_short}} / Actions](https://console.bluemix.net/openwhisk/actions).
-1. Switch to the given location and select an organization and space where to deploy the actions.
+1. Switch to the target location and select an organization and space where to deploy the actions.
 1. Create an action
    1. Set **Name** to **doWork**.
    1. Set **Enclosing Package** to **default**.